 Now the professor looked puzzled, and astonished.
 Harry looked at the gathering of lines and circles and saw the geometry, the perfect symmetry the technique provided.
 Seeing his rune fit perfectly at the middle of it all was the icing on the cake.
 It gave him a feeling of perfection and accomplishment.

 "Thanks you, professor!
 This way of checking if your rune is well drawn is fantastic!"
-Harry thanked him.
+Harry thanked her.

 When Harry looked up from his sheet, he was surrounded by the whole class.
 The rune teacher looked up too and smiled.

-"Well, that certainly draws attention.
+"Well, that certainly drew attention.
 The Quadrant Case isn't a way to check out a rune, Harry.
-It's the only known manner to write them."
+It's the only known manner to write them correctly."

 The professor took the parchment, examining the perfectly straight lines his new student made without the use of a ruler.
-Not pointing it out, he took out his own ruler and began drawing lines around Harry's second rune.
-His cheeks got a little redder as his lines were as straight as Harry's but lack a certain... elegance, if it was possible.
-He drew a quadrant case over each of the runes Harry already made.
+Not pointing it out, she took out her own ruler and drew lines around Harry's second rune.
+Her cheeks got a little redder as her lines were as straight as Harry's but lack a certain… elegance, if it was possible.
+She drew a quadrant case over each of the runes Harry already made.
 They all fitted in.
 Some seemed a little different from others, but were still a perfect fit.
 They all had their own balance.

 "Well, then.
 Hum… You could…"

-"The Book?" proposed Harry, wanting nothing more than to get out of this embarrassing situation.
+"The Book?" suggested Harry, wanting nothing more than to get out of this embarrassing situation.

 "Yes.
 I'll get it for you.
 Now class!
 Back to work!
-Practice theses runes until you can draw them asleep!" the teacher enthusiastically said.
+Practise these runes until you can draw them asleep!" the teacher enthusiastically said.